Codecademy/docs/content/ai/concepts/neural-networks/terms/artificial-neural-networks/artificial-neural-networks.md

   - 'paths/data-science'
 ---

-**Artificial neural networks (ANN)** are a method in artificial intelligence that teaches computers to process data in a way that is inspired by the human brain.
+**Artificial neural networks (ANN)** A method in artificial intelligence which teaches computers to process data in a similar way that's inspired by the human brain.
 ## What Is An Artificial Neural Network (ANN)

-- It is a type of machine learning process, called deep learning, that uses interconnected nodes or neurons in a layered structure that resembles the human brain.
+- An ANN a type of machine learning process, called deep learning, that uses interconnected nodes or neurons in a layered structure that resembles the human brain.
 - An ANN is one of the main tools used for machine learning, it is a brain-inspired system used to replicate the way that humans learn.

 ### The Process